asyncapi/modelina/examples/README.md

 - [generate-csharp-models](./generate-csharp-models) - A basic example to generate C# data models
 - [java-change-collection-type](./java-change-collection-type) - An example to render collections as List in Java.
 - [java-generate-hashcode](./java-generate-hashcode) - A basic example that shows how to generate models that overwrite the `hashCode` method
+- [java-from-typescript-type](./java-from-typescript-type/) - A basic example that shows how to generate a Java model from a TypeScript type input file.
 - [java-generate-marshalling](./java-generate-marshalling) - A basic example of how to use the un/marshalling functionality of the java class.
+- [java-from-typescript-type-with-options](./java-from-typescript-type-with-options/) - A basic example that shows how to generate a Java model from a TypeScript type input file along with user provided options.
 - [overwrite-naming-formatting](./overwrite-naming-formatting) - A basic example how to overwrite default naming format constraint in this case, overwriting returning a constant case format.
 - [overwrite-default-constraint](./overwrite-default-constraint/) -  A basic example how to overwrite the entire constraint logic and not just a single single part of the default behavior, in this case overwriting the model naming constraint.
 - [change-type-mapping](./change-type-mapping) - A basic example how to overwrite default constrain behavior, in this case, overwriting the naming formatting.